gakimball/ats-1/README.md

 .x
 ```

-To keep the tuple on the stack, use keep mode by prepending a `~`:
+To keep the tuple on the stack after accessing a value, use keep mode by prepending a `~`:

 ```
 ( num num -- point{} )